Code of Environmental Practice

 Statement of Values

-The Canadian Institute of Planners has been dedicated to the advancement of planning since 1919.
+The Canadian Institute of Planners (CIP) has been dedicated to the advancement of planning since 1919.
 Planning is an applied science and art based upon knowledge and wisdom gained through education and experience.
 Although planning philosophy, theory, and practice have evolved over the years, the essential values advocated by the Institute are derived from a long and honourable tradition.

 Planners work for the public good.
 Planning includes a concern for health, aesthetics, equity and efficiency.
 As well, planning respects the land as a community resource.
 It contributes to the conservation of natural and cultural heritage, and promotes healthy communities and improvements to quality of life.